 The 8 Out Of 10 Rule

-I give all my possessions and before I decide to buy and keep anything a rating on a scale of 1–10.
+I give all my possessions a rating on a scale of 1–10 (and before I decide to buy and keep anything, I also give them a rating).
 10 being I’ll definitely use it regularly and 1 being I most likely won’t use it at all.

 I definitely do buy items that I need, most of the times just temporarily.
 Over the years of travelling I’ve learned to emotionally detach myself from material objects so if I do buy something that I only need temporarily, I’ll perceive it in my mind as if I’m just renting that item and once I leave I can sell or donate it.